 I think I was seriously overwhelmed for the first five years as a yoga teacher.
 Deciding to put my acting career on the back burner and pay attention to what was truly giving me joy was a big life defining moment for me.
 I knew I was supposed to teach.
 I knew it would change my life.
 But there was also so much I did not know or could even predict happening that took place once I returned home and found myself leading classes.

-There is so much to balance within the yoga industry.* Instructors usually teach at multiple studios, each with their own expectations/rules/systems.
-At times, they have crazy commutes.
-And they are constantly working to best serve their students – whether it be answering direct messages, booking private sessions, creating workshops to fit a community’s needs, researching a certain injury or ailment, or traveling to see a teacher that can further educate them to make them an even better teacher, and working on their social media platforms to help spread the word about events coming up and continue to connect with more yogis… The list is endless.
+There is so much to balance within the yoga industry.
+Teachers usually teach at multiple studios, each with their own expectation, at times, have crazy commutes, are constantly working to best serve their students – whether it be answering direct messages, booking private sessions, creating workshops to fit a community’s needs, researching a certain injury or ailment, or traveling to see a teacher that can further educate them to make them an even better teacher – and working on their social media platforms to help spread the word about events coming up and continue to connect with more yogis… the list is endless.

 So, you can see how overwhelm can happen, right?
 And, also burnout?
 It’s very easy to think that what we do, doesn’t really matter.
 It’s easy to feel like just another cog on the wheel.

 But, teachers, we are not.
 We are so much more than that.
 Each student needs YOU.

 You were called in some way to be a leader within the yoga world and you have unique talents that were meant to serve your communities.
 No one would go through a teacher training just for fun.
 A good teacher training is grueling and challenging and life-changing in so many ways.
 And you came out the other side ready to serve.

 What I think happens is we get so caught up in what other teachers might be doing, that we forget that we also, have something unique to offer.
 And before you post another picture to social media, or figure out how to become a teacher at a fourth studio, or create a platform for online classes,I want you to take a breath, pause and realize that you don’t have to do anything more than be your Self.